 Your kids may not be ready to cut out the circle around a flower, and that’s okay.
 To help them out, cut out the circle for them and ask them to snip the lines to form the petals.

 The flowers look amazing when printed on brightly colored paper, but you can also print them on inexpensive white paper and add color with crayons or markers.

 Encouraging Open-Ended Creation

 Kids need to learn how to cut on lines, and this activity will provide them with an opportunity to practice this skill.
-But, if you feel like cutting out flowers is a bit too “crafty” there are plenty of ways to encourage open-ended creation while making flowers.
+You can also use the template as the starting point for a beautiful work of art. or a fun cutting and pasting activity.
+It’s easy to encourage open-ended creation while making flowers.
 Here are a bunch of ideas.